A Thousand Decisions came as a reaction to the lack of formal, structured courses which focus on wines made with natural methods.

 We want a course that is fun but informative, and provides a learning environment in which any questions go...
-Through conversations with some of the wine makers we love, we have produced a written guide and lesson plan that will form the backbone of the course.
+Through conversations with some of the wine makers we love, we have produced a comprehensive course guide and lesson plan that will form the backbone of the course.

-A Thousand Decisions has been created for anyone with a interest in learning more about naturally produced wines.
+A Thousand Decisions has been created for anyone with an interest in learning more about naturally produced wines.